ktorn/completium-landing/docs/dapp-nonfungible/nonfungible1.md

 ## Introduction

-The *cryptobot* company is issuing a hundred collectibe robot cards.
+The *cryptobot* company is issuing a hundred collectible robot cards.
 Build your optimal card deck by buying and selling them online!

 ## DApp